jeznag/name-game/README.md

 # Name-game
 Game to help you learn colleague's names when you start a new job.
+You can play at http://guess-the-name-game.herokuapp.com/

-All tests pass now.
-Currently only has a pre-built list of people.
+Currently only has a (very small) pre-built list of people.
 Will be adding in LinkedIn integration as the next step.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.